rakhi2104/web3-super-dapp/README.md

 # Web3 Super DApp

-This project is an exploration of the [Superfluid.finance](https://superfluid.finance) SDK Web3.
+This project is an exploration of the [Superfluid.finance](https://superfluid.finance) SDK with Web3.

 :fire: :fire: :fire:
 Try the app live here: [web3-super-dapp.vercel.app](https://web3-super-dapp.vercel.app/)